 Here in Psalm 119:71 the Psalmist is saying it was good for him to suffer, so that he might learn God’s statues.
 His suffering taught him the ways of God.
 It is good for him that he had been afflicted is what he was saying to God.
 See when we don’t look pass the affliction, we won’t see the growth, the affliction is for your better good.
 That is why we must have affliction in our lives.

 Many times when God brings us out of our afflictions we soon forget, it’s not that God want you and I to remember our pain but He want you and I to remember that it was Him who got you through, this way no one can become so self-righteous within himself.

-We have to understand affliction comes when we become spiritually dry.
-If you notice in verse 67 it talks about before the affliction came he went astray which means he walked away from God.
+We must understand affliction comes when we become spiritually dry.
+If you notice in verse 67 it talks about before the affliction came, he went astray which means he walked away from God.
 And when you and I walk away we too will be afflicted.

 His sufferings reveal his spiritual need.
 Before I was afflicted, I went astray…” Here was a man who was enjoying life the way he wanted to.
 His life was full and satisfying so he thought but what he did not see was that his natural prosperity was disguising his spiritually bankruptcy.